rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-supported-configurations.md

 </tbody>
 </table>

-**Note**
+> [!NOTE]
-MBAM has a maximum supported compatibility level of 140.
+> MBAM has a maximum supported compatibility level of 140.
 The default compatibility level for new databases created on SQL Server 2019 is 150, which will need to be altered to 140 or lower, using the ALTER DATABASE command, after the database has been created.
 Existing databases migrated from SQL server 2017 or below will remain at their previous compatibility level and don't need to be altered.

 In order to support SQL 2016 you must install the March 2017 Servicing Release for MDOP https://www.microsoft.com/download/details.aspx?id=54967  and to support SQL 2017 you must install the July 2018 Servicing Release for MDOP https://www.microsoft.com/download/details.aspx?id=57157.
 In general, stay current by always using the most recent servicing update as it also includes all bug fixes and new features.